It was a normal afternoon for 42-year-old Leon until he caught a lift on the back of a friend’s motorcycle, and his life was changed forever.

 Racing through frenzied traffic, the driver swerved to avoid oncoming vehicles as they made their way across the city.
 Suddenly, they lost control and Leon was thrown from the bike.
 Given the extent of his friend’s life-threatening injuries, Leon counted himself lucky to only walk away with flesh wounds around his jaw.

 With the hospital closed and little money to spend on treatment, Leon made the long journey back home to his village.
 Little did he know that leaving his injuries to heal without medical attention would result in scar tissue, leaving a keloid tumor that would grow larger and heavier every day.

 Fifteen years later, unable to access the care he needed, life became increasingly difficult.
 He pushed through and continued working on a cocoa farm to support his wife and eight children, but it was no easy feat.

 “There are certain things I just can’t do at work, like using a chainsaw.
 It’s just too uncomfortable for me,” said Leon.
 “It brings me down that I can’t do my job properly.”

 He was used to being mocked — the taunting voices were a part of everyday life.
 “There are few people left that empathize with me anymore.
 I am sad and not really living my life, but rather coping with life.”

-Thankfully, word of mouth brought Leon to Mercy Ships, and his wife and children waited hopefully for his return to their village.
+Thankfully, word of mouth brought Leon to Mercy Ships, and his wife and children waited hopefully for his return from the hospital ship back to their village.